 No. Since some students already have their own materials, charging a default materials fee can get complicated.
 It's just simpler if everyone does their own shopping.
 We do sell "Materials Kits" at the studio for some of our classes, which can be purchased at check-out when you enroll through the website.
 We offer this as a convenience to our students to save them a trip to the art supply store.
 Alternatively, a list of recommended materials will be emailed to you when you enroll if you'd prefer to shop elsewhere.

 No. The model fee is built into the sticker price of each class.
-Some classes, however, feature optional extra sessions with the model beyond the scheduled class times, and for these we charge a small fee.

 No. All our studio sessions are for enrolled students only.

 Sorry, but no. We'd love to have you in the studio, but we ask that everyone commit to the whole class.

 Yes.
 We have a couple of options for weekdays.
 Our Weekday Atelier is an ongoing course of study in which students begin with simple drawing exercises that lead to more complicated painting and sculpture work.
 We also offer 5-Day Intensive Workshops from time to time that are much like their weekly class counterparts, but meet for 5 consecutive days in the studio.

 Some classes may feature similar methods and are able to be “piggybacked” in the studio at the same time.
 For example, we may have Figure Drawing and Grisaille Painting students working at once, since the focus of each is primarily on drawing the figure.
 An instructor can easily accommodate both, and the cross-pollination of information can make for a richer experience for the students.
 Bargue Drawing and Cast Drawing is another good example.